+- Managing your own investments.
 The goal of an SMSF fund is to provide members with funds for their retirement, which means that any investing needs to directly benefit the fund members.
-Thus, you must keep any personal business and financial concerns separate from the fund.
-All assets purchased for investment purposes need to be under the full legal name of the SMSF as the Australian Tax Office (ATO) strictly regulates everything regarding these assets.
+You must keep any personal business and financial concerns separate from the fund.

+- Additional contributions from the trustees.
 While additional contributions can be made, there are some limits that depend on how old the person in question is as well as their contribution limits.
-Since you can be charged penalties for contributions which exceed the limit and since these limits vary every year, it's important to think carefully in advance about how additional contributions will be made.
+You can be charged penalties for contributions which exceed the limit, and these limits vary every year.

+- Managing the fund.
 As a super fund trustee, you'll need to make sure that you keep excellent records of the projects the fund undertakes and that you comply with the rules and regulations regarding lodging your annual return.
-Your annual return will include reporting your income tax, super regulatory information, member contributions and paying your supervisor levy.
-Be sure to get the help of an accountant when it's time for the annual return.

-Fund members will be able to access SMSF funds once the release conditions are met, which can be at the time of retirement, otherwise known as 'preservation age'.
+- Accessing your funds.
+Fund members will be able to access SMSF funds once the release conditions are met, which can be at the time of retirement, otherwise known as "preservation age".
 Your preservation age differs depending on when you were born: